7 Proven Benefits of Quality Sleep (How to Sleep Better Tonight!)

 - FAQ

-1. Boosts Brain Function and Memory
+1. Quality Sleep Boosts Brain Function and Memory

 While you sleep, your brain isn’t resting; it’s actually doing a major cleanup.
 It processes new information, clears waste, and strengthens memories.
 Deep sleep and REM cycles are where your brain really sharpens its tools.